paksas/paksas.github.io/_posts/2020-05-16-bayesian-inference.md

 # Meaning of random variables A and B

-We want to estimate the values of parameters given some observed data, and the left hand side of Bayes theorem is:
+We want to estimate the values of hyperparameters given some observed data, and the left hand side of Bayes theorem is:

 $$P(A|B)$$

 That would make:
-* $$A$$ stand for the random variable that represents the parameters estimation $$\Theta$$
+* $$A$$ stand for the random variable that represents the hyperparameters estimation $$\Theta$$
 * $$B$$ be the observed data $$X$$

 Then we get: